Codeplain-ai/cli-password-manager/README.md

 # CLI Password Manager — Plain Project

-A [Plain](https://codeplain.ai) spec-driven project defining a secure, offline CLI password manager ("The Vault").
+A [***plain](https://codeplain.ai) spec-driven project defining a secure, offline CLI password manager ("The Vault").

 ## Overview

-The `.plain` files in this repository are specifications that Plain uses to generate the implementation.
+The `.plain` files in this repository are specifications that ***plain uses to generate the implementation.
 The Vault stores credentials in an encrypted local file (`vault.dat`) protected by a master password, using AES-256-GCM encryption and Argon2id key derivation.

 ## Features